Artificial Replay: A Meta-Algorithm for Harnessing Historical Data in Bandits: Introduction

-Thus we ask: \emph{Is there a computationally efficient way to use only a subset of the historical data while maintaining the regret guarantees of \Full?} We will evaluate computational efficiency in terms of storage space, computation, and datapoints accessed.
-To this end, we propose \ArtReplay, a meta-algorithm that modifies {\em any base bandit algorithm} to optimally harness historical data. \ArtReplay reduces computation and storage costs by using historical data only \emph{as needed}.
-In particular, \ArtReplay uses the historical data as a replay buffer to artificially simulate online actions.
-When the base algorithm picks an action, we first check the historical data for any unused samples from the chosen action.
-If an unused sample exists, update the reward estimates using that historical datapoint and continue \emph{without} advancing to the next timestep.
-Otherwise, take an online step by sampling from the environment and advance to the next timestep.
-We will demonstrate how this meta-algorithm can be applied to a variety of models beyond standard $K$-armed bandits, including metric bandits with continuous actions and models with semi-bandit feedback.
+In our first contribution, we propose \ArtReplay, a meta-algorithm that modifies {\em any base bandit algorithm} to optimally harness historical data --- that is, using the minimal data required to achieve the highest possible performance. \ArtReplay improves data efficiency by using historical data \emph{as needed} --- specifically, only \emph{when recommended} by the base bandit algorithm.
+Concretely, \ArtReplay uses the historical data as a replay buffer to artificially simulate online actions.
+When the base algorithm selects an action, we first check the historical data for any unused samples from the chosen action.
+If an unused sample exists, update the reward estimates using that historical data point and continue, \emph{without} advancing to the next timestep.
+This allows the algorithm to obtain better estimates for the reward of that action without incurring additional regret.
+Otherwise, take an online step by sampling from the environment (incurring regret if that action is non-optimal), and advance to the next timestep.
+We will demonstrate how this meta-algorithm can be applied to a wide set of practical models: standard $K$-armed bandits, metric bandits with continuous actions, and models with semi-bandit feedback.

-\ArtReplay may seem to be a natural heuristic to minimize use of historical data, but given it only uses a subset of the data one might wonder if it incurs higher regret than \Full.
-Surprisingly, we prove that under a widely applicable condition, the regret of \ArtReplay (as a random variable) is identical to that of \Full, while also guaranteeing significantly better time and storage complexity.
+Given that \ArtReplay only uses a subset of the data, one might wonder if it incurs higher regret than \Full (a generalization of the algorithm described above for $K$-armed bandits).
+Surprisingly, in our second contribution we prove that under a widely applicable condition, the regret of \ArtReplay (as a random variable) is identical to that of \Full, while also guaranteeing significantly better data efficiency.
 Specifically, we show a \emph{sample-path coupling} between \ArtReplay and \Full with the same base algorithm, as long as the base algorithm satisfies a novel (and widely applicable) \emph{independence of irrelevant data} (\iidata) assumption.
+We complement this result by also highlighting the regret improvement for \ArtReplay as a function of the used historical data.
 Additionally, we prove that \ArtReplay can lead to arbitrary better computational complexity.
-These results highlight that \ArtReplay is a simple approach for incorporating historical data with identical regret to \Full and significantly smaller computational overhead.
+These results highlight that \ArtReplay is a simple approach for incorporating historical data with identical regret to \Full and significantly better data efficiency.
+To summarize, \ArtReplay Pareto-dominates \Full in terms of the two main metrics of interest: $(i)$~regret, $(ii)$~data efficiency.